Techtonica/curriculum/github-collaboration/lesson-plan.md

 - Git code storage lesson

 ### Motivation
-In the industry, apps are created by teams of developerss so proper practice of Github collaboration is necessary to minimizes code conflicts.
+In the industry, apps are created by teams of developers rather than individual people.
+Proper use of Github for collaboration minimizes code conflicts and helps teams work together.

 ### Objective
 **Students will be able to**
+- Create a branch within an existing Github repo on their laptop
+- Push that branch to Github
-- create a repo branch
+- Create a pull request, merging that branch into master
-- create a pull request
+- Review a peer's pull request
-- resolve a pull request
+- Resolve simple conflicts when merging a pull request

 ### Specific Things To Teach
-- steps to create a new branch
+- Steps to create a new branch
-- things to check when creating a new pull request
+- Things to check when creating a new pull request

 ### Supplemental Materials
 - [Github Hello World](https://guides.github.com/activities/hello-world/)